 Luxury hotels always offer quality restaurants, but which establishments have a truly exceptional menu?
-We’ve selected five top-of-the-range establishments where the great gourmet cuisine is sure to satisfy even the most demanding epicureans.
+We’ve selected four top-of-the-range establishments where the great gourmet cuisine is sure to satisfy even the most demanding epicureans.

 After this intense culinary escapade in the Indian Ocean, back to France where the restaurant Le Fouquet’s at the Barrière Majestic Cannes Hotel cultivates the spirit of its prestigious Parisian model located on the Champs Elysées.
 Here you can enjoy a selection of fresh and gourmet dishes, prepared by the multi-star chef Pierre Gagnaire.
 The menu is reminiscent of that of the Parisian Fouquet’s, but on closer inspection, the subtle originality of certain dishes does not go unnoticed: pan-fried duck foie gras escalope, lacquered with soya beans caramel, set with a fondue of sweet onions and yellow mango.
 Don’t miss the scallops in a baking tray, arranged on an incredible mashed Jerusalem artichoke with bacon.
 The famous green pepper duckling aiguillettes with their blackcurrant bitterness, salsify stems and baked apples are also a rare delight.